ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 This command moves the cursor  to the specified position.

-´´´
-LOCATE horizontal position, vertical position I
+LOCATE horizontal position, vertical position
-´´´

 The small dark square on the screen is known as the cursor.
 When the PRINT command is used the characters can be written in the cursor position.
 Because the cursor can be moved freely to any location specified by the program, characters can also be written in any desired location.
-I0 CLS
+10 CLS
 20 PRINT "MSX BASIC"
 30 LOCATE 10,10 : PRINT "HELLO"
 40 END